 What Is Dry Needling?

 This is designed specifically to treat discomfort in certain areas of the body where myofascial pain is present.
-This treatment involves pushing very thin needles directly through the skin and into any affected trigger point.
+This treatment involves pushing very thin needles directly through the skin and into any affected trigger point within the muscle fibers.

 What Are Trigger Points?